Investing, Diversification, and Choosing a Financial Advisor

 • By 99% with a 500-stock portfolio;

-So a relatively small amount of diversification potentially can eliminate a lot of non-market risk.
+So a relatively small amount of diversification potentially can eliminate a lot of non-market risks.

 And here’s a final point you should keep in mind as you think about diversification.
 Some concentration or limit on diversification allows you to really know and research and have, potentially at least, higher confidence in the stocks you do own.
 Concentration in the sense of being focused, of being thorough.
 In one of a series of lectures at USC, Warren Buffett’s longtime business partner Charlie Munger related:

-Good investment ideas are rare, and for most people, investment horizons should be 7 years or 10 years or longer.
+Good investment ideas are rare, and for most people, investment horizons should be seven years or ten years or longer.
 Blending diversification with focus, mixing diversification with a disciplined process of identifying those few and far between great companies, and diversifying among those, seems like a good equilibrium to aim for.

 Choosing a Financial Advisor